jvscorrea/jvscorrea/README.md

 ### Hi there 👋

+Sou desenvolvedor Front-end, com experiência em desenvolvimento de sites e sistemas web.
+Comecei a trabalhar com TI em 2014 durante a faculdade de Análise e Desenvolvimento de Sistemas, gosto de estudar e aprender novas tecnologias para continuar evoluindo, visando sempre solucionar os problemas.

+-

 I'm Front-end developer, with experience in website development and web systems.
-I started to work with IT in 2014 during the college, I like to study and learn new technologies to keep evolving, aimming to always try to solve problems.
+I started to work with IT in 2014 during the college, I like to study and learn new technologies to keep evolving, aimming to always to solve problems.

 <!--
 **joaovsantos/joaovsantos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.